research-cheese/sleepyask/README.md

            verbose=True)
 ```
 ### Multiple accounts
-You can use multiple accounts to save things at a significantly quicker rate.
+You can use multiple accounts to collect responses at a significantly quicker rate.
 Example usage:
 ```python
 from sleepyask.chat import sleepy_ask